StrikingLoo/strikingloo.github.io/_posts/2022-09-21-reinforcement-learning-beginners.md

 The whole training process will be centered around **modifying the agent's policy**.

 If we can make it choose actions better in each situation, it will perform better at the given task.
 To achieve this, we will have a value function that assigns an expected value to each state, or state-pair action.
+If we know what state each action leads to, and how much reward we should expect from a given state, then the best policy will be the one that always picks the actions that lead to the highest rewards over time.

-The state (or state-action) value is the expected total reward from a given state (or state-action).
-That is, if we start on this state, and keep following the current policy, what will be the average sum (over many repetitions) of all our rewards?
-This takes into account the possible non-determinism of the environment (where taking the same action in the same state may not always lead to the same next state, or yield the same fixed reward).
+The state (or state-action) value is defined as the expected total reward from a given state (or state-action).
+That is, if we start on this state, and keep following the current policy, what will be the sum of all our rewards, averaged over many repetitions?
+This takes into account the possible non-determinism of the environment, where taking the same action in the same state may not always lead to the same next state, or yield the same fixed reward.

 Choosing the best policy, then, will be about estimating as correctly as possible what the value of each state and action is, and then always choosing the state with the highest value -what we call following a greedy policy-.

-There are still further considerations to look into, which I will skip, like whether the environment itself can change behavior over time (imagine finding the optimal move in poker, but then all the other players realize you always make the same bluff and start not buying into it) or how to deal with the expected reward in a continuing task (if it was just the sum, it would diverge, so we normally use exponential discounting).
+There are still further considerations we might look into, which I will skip in this article, like whether the environment itself can change behavior over time (imagine finding the optimal move in poker, but then all the other players realize you always make the same bluff and start not buying into it) or how to deal with the expected reward in a continuing task (if it was just the sum, it would diverge, so we normally use exponential discounting).

 If you want to learn Reinforcement Learning in more detail, I recommend you read [Introduction to Reinforcement Learning by Richard Sutton](http://incompleteideas.net/book/RLbook2020.pdf) -the book is free-, of which I wrote a [book summary here](/wiki/reinforcement-learning-sutton).

 ## Sarsa and Tabular Methods

-For this article, we are going to focus on Tabular methods for Reinforcement Learning.
+For this article, we are going to focus on tabular methods for Reinforcement Learning.

 In tabular methods, the environment is modeled as a set of discrete states, where each possible state is assigned a unique identificator.
 If we go back to our chess example, each state would be a possible piece arrangement in the board.
 Depending on how we define things, we could include or exclude arrangements which are not really attainable in-game, like one player having 17 pieces, or 10 queens.

 As the name implies, our value function will be very straightforward: a lookup table that maps each possible state into a (real numbered) value.

 Remember that a state's value is the expected sum of all subsequent rewards.
 Alternatively, we can add a discounting factor (a number between 0 and 1) that multiplies each subsequent term in the sum, to give more weight to short-term rewards and avoid divergence of the sum.
+This is called exponential discounting, as we will estimate the value of transitioning to a state as the reward from that transition, plus the discounted (multiplied by this factor) value of the next state, which was estimated by taking into account the discounted value of the next one, and so on.

 Thus, when the agent is standing in a certain state, it will pick the action that makes it transition into the highest-valued state next, or the one that maximizes expected next-state value if transitions are non-deterministic.
 As an example, imagine you can either take action A, to go to a state of value 5, or action B where you flip a coin and land on either one of two states with values 10 and -5.
 In this case taking action A would be better in terms of maximizing value, so an optimal policy would pick A every time.